vanzei/road2025/books/books.md

 # Tech Books
 - [x] Systems Performance - Brendan Gregg
+- [ ] Database Internals
+- [ ] Build your own Database in Go
+- [ ] The Go Programming Language - Alan A. A. Donovan and Brian Kernighan
 - [ ] Coding Interview Patterns - Alex Xu
 - [ ] The Software Engineer's Guide - Gergely Orosz [A]
+- [ ] Software Engineering at Google - Titus Winters [A]
 - [ ] BPF Performance Tools - Brendan Gregg
-- [ ] Software Engineering at Google - Titus Winters [A]
-- [ ] The Go Programming Language - Alan A. A. Donovan and Brian Kernighan
 - [ ] Writting an Interpreter in Go - Thorsten Ball

 # Fiction